crystal-lang/crystal-book/docs/tutorials/01_basics/05_control_flow.md

 ## Control Flow

-Controlling the flow of a program means to take different paths based on conditions.
+Controlling the flow of a program means taking different paths based on conditions.
 Up until now, every program in this tutorial has been a sequential series of expressions.
 Now this is going to change.